alazraq/Abdou_CS_DS_doc/src/software_dev/Software_development_in_a_nutshell.md

 Let me start by describing the different steps of the software development process in a very informal way adapted from a StackExchange comment that can be found [here](https://softwareengineering.stackexchange.com/questions/308338/what-does-packaging-refer-to-in-the-software-deployment-process).

 First, you **plan** your project.
 What does it need to do?
 How will it do it?
-Who will it make it?
+Who will make it?
 And when?

 Then you **design** the system.
 Lots of diagrams.
 And documentation!